Emil-96/dailyquotes_android/ACCOUNT_DELETION.md

 # Account Deletion

-These are the instruction on how to request your account and its associated information to be deleted.
+These are the instruction on how to request your DailyQuotes account and its associated information to be deleted.

 ## How to request deletion